Secondary Education English Teacher

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Build capacities of English teachers through team-teaching and teacher trainings
+• Building capacity of English teachers through team-teaching and teacher trainings

-• Improve students’ achievement in English through formal classroom teaching and informal English clubs
+• Improving students’ achievement in English through formal classroom teaching and informal English clubs

-• Develop communities by creating student friendly schools and conducting youth development activities
+• Developing host communities by creating student friendly schools and conducting youth development activities

-Volunteers bring their schools invaluable knowledge and skills in critical thinking, planning, project design and management, organizational development, information gathering, and communication across borders.
-The TEFL project affords communities the opportunity to communicate and share cultural information with a native English speaker who is eager to pursue the three goals of Peace Corps and to inspire the communities’ youth to dream big, about futures they would never have imagined themselves.
+Volunteers aim to enhance their students’ and schools’ knowledge, skills and abilities in critical thinking and problem solving, project design and management, organizational development, information gathering, and greater understanding across borders.
+The TEFL project affords communities the opportunity to work with a native English speaker who is eager to pursue the three goals of Peace Corps and to inspire the communities’ youth to dream, plan and prepare for their futures.

-Peace Corps Kyrgyz Republic provides strong technical training for TEFL Volunteers that build their teaching skills and provide tools to become successful teachers.
-Volunteers should be prepared for team-teaching, lesson planning, providing feedback, and participating in the Peace Corps monitoring, reporting, and evaluation (MRE) process.
+Peace Corps Kyrgyz Republic provides strong technical training for our TEFL Volunteers that build teaching skills and provide the necessary tools to become successful teachers.
+Volunteers will transfer language and skills to Kyrgyz teachers through team-teaching, lesson planning, providing feedback, and focusing on student-centered techniques.

 Candidates should have experience, either formal or informal, in teaching or tutoring with primary, middle, or high school students or adults.